Mingo Nesmith/Icon Sportswire

 2019 | Washington Mystics | +450 |

 The added attention to the WNBA has primarily stemmed from the influx of talent the league has seen over the past few seasons.
 Players like A'Ja Wilson and Caitlin Clark have made the league a must-watch event on a nightly basis.
-Fresh off the 2024 WNBA Finals, Wilson and Clark sit atop the odds board for the 2025 MVP, but there are certainly plenty of players who could end up taking home the award.
+Following the 2024 WNBA Finals, Wilson and Clark opened atop the odds board for the 2025 MVP, but there are certainly plenty of players who could end up taking home the award, such as current favorite Napheesa Collier.

 Player | Opening Odds | Current best odds |